Ford Greene: Litigating against the Moon Organization

-Litigating against Scientology
+Litigating against the Scientology Organization

 Greene has represented a number of clients against the Church of Scientology.
 In Wollersheim v.
 Church of Scientology of California, he was part of a team that represented former Scientologist Lawrence Wollersheim and successfully sued for emotional distress.
 Wollersheim had been a member of the Church of Scientology for over a decade, leaving in 1979, and sued the church the following year.
 The court case was heard in 1986.
 Wollersheim had been a supervisor in Scientology's elite Sea Org group, and his duties included recruiting celebrities to Scientology.
-The case resulted in a US$2.5 million judgment that grew into an US$8.7 million payout due to accumulated interest after over 20 years of litigation.
+The case resulted in a US$2.5 million judgment that grew into a US$8.7 million payout due to accumulated interest after over 20 years of litigation.

 In New York City's Village Voice newspaper in June 2008, Greene commented: "If it had been shown in court that the 350 organizations of the church of Scientology were all controlled by [Scientology leader] David Miscavige, it doesn't look like a legitimate religion but the authoritative cult that it is.
 It would have been terrible public relations, and they still would have had to pay the money.
 And that's why they paid the money when they did, to avoid the bad PR".

 Some of Scientology's highest-ranking members have disagreed with Greene in print interviews: Kurt Weiland, Director of external affairs for the Church of Scientology's Office of Special Affairs, Scientology's vice president of communications and a member of the organization's Board of Directors, has stated "We don't react kindly to attempts to extort money from the church, especially if it's done through lies and allegations by people like Ford Greene."
 Kendrick Moxon, Scientology's lead counsel gathered information on Greene as part of what he termed a "simple, standard check".

 Greene also successfully represented client Raul Lopez against the church; Lopez had sustained partial brain damage in an auto accident and turned to Scientology, subsequently donating or "investing" most of his 1.7 million-dollar accident settlement money to the church.

-Unification Church, law studies and California State Bar admission

-Greene joined the Unification Church in late 1974 in an attempt to convince his sister Catherine to renounce her membership in the organization.
-Unable to do so, he walked out in July 1975.
-From 1976 to 1978, he deprogrammed about 130 members of the Unification Church.
-The deprogrammer character in the film Ticket to Heaven was based on his work.

-Greene began studying law at the New College of California Law School in 1978.
-He was admitted to the State Bar of California in 1983.